 Teak Price Vs. Ipe Price

 Ipe is primarily sold for exterior decking, fencing, siding and many other exterior projects.
-It is priced and sold by the lineal foot.
-As of 2020 our starting price for 1×4 Ipe Wood is $2.13 per lineal foot.
+Our Teak and Ipe currently have the same price point

 Is Ipe Better Than Teak?